Yuu-Miino/MapPy/docs/source/index.rst

       User Guide
       ^^^^^^^^^^

-      The user guide provides in-depth information on the key concepts of HDS with some academic references.
+      The user guide provides in-depth information on the key concepts of MapPy with some academic references.

       .. button-ref:: contents/user_guide